OpenZeppelin/defender-templates/defender/underlying-upgradable-token/Readme.md

 $ serverless deploy
 ```

-3. Upgrade token to V2 (run command from the root of the repo).
+3. Upgrade token to V2 (run the command from the root of the repo).
 This should trigger the alert :rotating_light:
 ```sh
 $ yarn hardhat run scripts/underlying-upgradable-token/upgrade-token.ts --network goerli
 ```